datarmada/minotor/README.md

 To monitor your first project, copy the three commands in the cell below and run them in your terminal.

-The first command install Minotor Open Source onto your system.
+The first command install Minotor onto your system.

 The second command `minotor init` then creates a sample project, using the famous [iris dataset](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html)